TL;DR

 List products for free

-Facebook Marketplace is free for all businesses to use for listing and managing products.
+Creating Marketplace listings is generally free, but shipped sales may incur selling fees, and paid promotion or ads require a budget.
 You can list your products in minutes and start selling, which helps you streamline the conversion funnel and boost sales.

 If you already have a Facebook shop, it lets you link it directly with your Marketplace and get more conversions.